citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/plataform-administration/configuring-automatic-actions/automatic-actions.md

 7. Link the group to the contracts, associating the applicants (collaborators) already registered to this group, so that the contracts and related applicants are listed on the problem log screen.
-If it is necessary to create a new employee, it is necessary to include it in the group of the applicant in which it is related to the contract so that it can register a problem, that is, to have its name listed on the problem registration screen (see knowledge Contract registration and search](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract)).
+If it is necessary to create a new employee, it is necessary to include it in the group of the applicant in which it is related to the contract so that it can register a problem, that is, to have its name listed on the problem registration screen (see knowledge [Contract registration and search](/en-us/citsmart-platform-7/additional-features/contract-management/use/register-contract)).

 How to access
 -----------------